 Watch Star Wars "A New Hope" on Mac

-We all love finding Easter eggs, especially when they're from credible companies like Apple and are not widely known..
+We all love finding Easter eggs, especially when they're hidden and not commonly known..

 What is it?